voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 ### mongodb-memory-server

 In many of the server side tests we want to create, populate and work with a mongodb.
 The mongodb-memory-server allows us to run many parallel copies of the database each on a new port and isolated memory.
 Previously we wrapped this in a class that had to be created and used in each test.

 This has been updated and is now simpler to use. include mockMongo in the test file. and add test.before and after calls to the exported functions.

     import { startMongo, stopMongo } from '../../../util/useMongo'
     test.before('before connect to database', startMongo)
     test.after.always(stopMongo)

 This ensures that all tests using the database are starting and stopping in the same way.
 Also a cleaner init removes some mongo db warnings and makes the tests quieter.

 ## Home Page

 * fix tab update with useEffect
 * HomeTabs
     * drop VTabs styles, use large ant cards.
     * add useEffect so url is set on tab click
 * SignUp preferences on profile tab
     * updated hydration of the 'me' object in redux means this is not attached to a model.
 So we can't just modify and save it. instead we use the id to get a fresh object from the db which is saved.
 This is safer anyway.
 * redux hydration problems
-    * using link to switch between pages causes older data in redux to be discarded and GSSP is not re-run
+    * using link to switch between pages causes older data in redux to be discarded and GSSP is not re-run - was caused because GSSP was not being exported via the index.js page.

-Home page is created gssr runs and a session is included along with any data required for home page.
-Link to Orgs page causes new gssr page load. this sets the organisations data.
-On link back to home page the hydration should restore the original home page state. or preserve the combined states.

-The two hydrations arise from the App.GIP which is setting the session and the page GSSP which is setting the local data. when we return to home we seem to miss out on the session - which results in no signed in user.

-We see AppGIP undefined on a link transition. so is get session failing? it is being set to a default session in the server middleware.

-looks like special path handling which is intended to bypass session loading for paths to _next is needed when we are getting the data/page.json file used to hydrate the redux object.  commenting this out fixes the linked page problem

 * /home.spec.js
     * handling tabs is tricky in tests they don't easily respond to clicks and the panel updates are async
     * so we instead set the query parameter for tab and load the page separately for each panel.
     * for some time only one test in the suite was being run so others had got out of date.
     * not testing the saving of the edited profile - but this is covered elsewhere

-## Home Components
+### Home Components

 * HomeBanner - passed
 * HomeTabs - passed